doroshenko-viktor/next-js-blog/content/rust/smart-pointers.md

 ---
 title: Rust Smart Pointers
 date: "2022-02-26"
-description: "Rust smart pointers definition, kinds and usecases."
+description: "Rust smart pointers definition, kinds and use cases."
 ---

 `Smart pointers` are data structures that not only act like a pointer but also have additional